 Ways to pay business rates

-The Business Rates financial year runs from 1st April to 31st March each year and are paid by 10 monthly instalments (April to January), due on the first of each month.
-Ways to Pay:
+The Business Rates financial year runs from 1st April to 31st March each year and are paid by 10 monthly installments (April to January), due on the first of each month.

 You can also pay by phoning 01252 622122.